TOLOSAT/flight-software/doc/README.md

 Doxygen is a wonderful tool for creating documentation from well-commented code.
 It is a particular syntax that after using a tool will generate documentation on your code.
 The doxygen website describes itself as :
 > Doxygen can help you in three ways:
-> - It can generate an on-line documentation browser (in HTML) and/or an off-line reference manual (in \mbox{\LaTeX}) from a set of documented source files.
+> - It can generate an on-line documentation browser (in HTML) and/or an off-line reference manual from a set of documented source files.
 There is also support for generating output in RTF (MS-Word), PostScript, hyperlinked PDF, compressed HTML, and Unix man pages.
 The documentation is extracted directly from the sources, which makes it much easier to keep the documentation consistent with the source code.
 > - You can configure doxygen to extract the code structure from undocumented source files.
 This is very useful to quickly find your way in large source distributions.
 Doxygen can also visualize the relations between the various elements by means of include dependency graphs, inheritance diagrams, and collaboration diagrams, which are all generated automatically.
 > - You can also use doxygen for creating normal documentation (as I did for the doxygen user manual and web-site).